 This is a post I have put off for such a long time.
-Mainly, because I new it was a doozy to write up.
+Mainly, because I knew it would be a doozy to write up.
 Also, I’m afraid you’re going to say, “too many steps,” and write off this recipe.
 DON’T DO THAT.
 This is seriously the most incredible bread you will EVER make.

-This sourdough bread is not your traditional sourdough bread.
-In fact, my husband says it shouldn’t even be called sourdough because it doesn’t even taste anything like what you would expect when people say they are making sourdough bread.
-It isn’t cooked in a dutch oven, and it isn’t crusty.
-This is a soft and sweet bread that will be the perfect addition to any family dinner, made into cinnamon pull apart loaves, rolls, and even paninis.
+This bread is so different from a traditional sourdough that my husband says it shouldn’t even be called sourdough because it doesn’t even taste anything like what you would expect.
+Instead of being tangy and crusty, this bread is soft and sweet bread.
+It will be the perfect addition to any family dinner, made into cinnamon pull apart loaves, rolls, and even paninis.

 In order to make this bread you have to have a starter.
 If you live close to me, I’ll gladly give you some!
 My mom was given her starter by a lady in our church congregation back in the 80’s.
 Guys, that’s over 30 years ago!!
 I grew up having this bread for Sunday dinner.
 My mom would bake it on Saturday nights, and my brothers and I would beg her to cut into a loaf.
 There is nothing better than bread right out of the oven.
-When any of my siblings or I go back to my mom’s for a visit, our one request is to always have homemade bread.
+When any of my siblings or I go back to my mom’s for a visit, our one request is to always have homemade bread and these Easy Chocolate Eclairs.

 When I was a freshman at BYU, I swiped some starter from my sister-in-law who had some of my mom’s 80’s starter.
 I learned quickly that 18-19 year-old boys love fresh baked bread.
 One time, I was letting my bread rise in the oven, and one of my roommate’s boyfriends preheated the oven to bake cookies.
 The bowl melted and the dough was ruined.
 We were all devastated that we wouldn’t have fresh bread that evening.